-When a disciplinary violation is suspected, the dean of students or head of the Upper School may refer the student to the Disciplinary Committee or directly to the headmaster.
+When a disciplinary violation is suspected, the dean of students or head of the Upper School may refer the student to the Disciplinary Committee or directly to the head of school.
 Such referrals are at the discretion of the School, and the School may impose consequences independent of the Disciplinary Committee where it deems appropriate.
-The Discipline Committee is a group of students (three standing, two alternates) and faculty (two standing, one alternate) that evaluates violations of the Discipline Code and makes recommendations for action to the Headmaster and the head of Upper School.
+The Discipline Committee is a group of students (three standing, two alternates) and faculty (two standing, one alternate) that evaluates violations of the Discipline Code and makes recommendations for action to the head of school and the head of Upper School.
 The Discipline Committee meets with the student(s) involved to discuss the violation and advise the student(s) on an appropriate course of action.
 The student members of the Discipline Constitution.
 The faculty members of the committee are nominated and elected by the faculty.

-The Discipline Committee does not impose disciplinary consequences on students of The Hun School, but only makes recommendations to the Upper School head and the headmaster as to appropriate consequences for violations of the Discipline Code.
+The Discipline Committee does not impose disciplinary consequences on students of The Hun School, but only makes recommendations to the Upper School head and the head of school as to appropriate consequences for violations of the Discipline Code.